arunbaby0/arunbaby.com/_dsa/0048-word-search-ii.md

 **"Don't look for one needle in a haystack.
 Magnetize the hay to find all needles at once."**

-## 1. The Problem: Boggle on Steroids
+## 1. Problem Statement

-Imagine you are playing the game Boggle.
-You have a grid of letters and a possibly huge list of valid words (a dictionary).
-Your task is to find **all** the words from the list that can be formed in the grid by connecting adjacent letters (horizontally or vertically).
+This is the "Boss Level" of grid-based search problems.

-**The Rules:**
+Given an `m x n` board of characters and a list of strings `words`, return all words on the board.

-- You can move up, down, left, or right.
+**Rules:**
-- You cannot use the same cell twice in a single word path.
+1. Each word must be constructed from letters of sequentially adjacent cells (horizontally or vertically neighboring).
-- Input: An `m x n` board of characters and a list of strings `words`.
+2. The same letter cell may not be used more than once in a word.
-- Output: All words from the list that exist in the board.
+3. The output should contain all unique words found.

 **Example:**
 ```
 Board:
 [